MusalX/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 create a dir with 751 perm mkdir -m 751 my-dir
-13 change grp ownership : chgrp school (owner) hello (file) 14 change owner and grp owner ; chown owner:groupowner * (for all dir and files in working dir
+13 change grp ownership : chgrp school (owner) hello (file) 14 change owner and grp owner ; chown owner:groupowner * (for all dir and files in working dir 15 change owner and grp owner to a specific gtoup chow -h (specified file) owner:grpowner file 16 change the owner of the file only if the owner is x : chown --from=x newoner file